blueag8/Photography_Website/README.md

 I found that pip3 install was not working as I had hoped for the installation and access of Heroku via the command line.
 I used the command

-"npm install -g heroku --classic "
+    npm install -g heroku --classic

-Login to Heroku if using the CLI "heroku login"
+Login to Heroku if using the CLI

+    heroku login

 # Deployment